Blue-billed white tern

 The blue-billed white tern (Gygis candida) is a small seabird found in Pacific and Indian oceans.
-This species was previously considered as conspecific with the white tern (Gygis alba) and the little white tern (Gygis microrhyncha), but is now recognised as a separate species.
+This species was previously considered as conspecific with the Atlantic white tern (Gygis alba) and the little white tern (Gygis microrhyncha), but is now recognised as a separate species.
 It is known as manu-o-kū in Hawaiian.
 In the Cook Islands, it is known as the kakaia.

 Taxonomy

 The blue-billed white tern was first formally described by the German ornithologist Johann Friedrich Gmelin in 1789.
 The species epithet is from Latin candidus (white).